openelections/openelections-data-tests/README.md

                         limit the tests to these specific files, specified relative to the root path --group-failures      group the failures by year in the console output using the GitHub Actions group and endgroup workflow commands
-  --log-file LOG_FILE   the absolute path to a file that the full failure messages will be written to --max-examples N      the maximum number of failing rows to print to the console.
+  --log-file LOG_FILE   the absolute path to a file that the full failure messages will be written to --truncate-log-file   truncate the entries in the log file according to the --max-examples option.
+  --max-examples N      the maximum number of failing rows to print to the console.
 If a negative value is provided, all failures will be printed.
 ```